-- 24. How has technology stimulated the globalisation process?
+- 42. How has technology stimulated the globalisation process?
 Explain with examples.
 (CBSE 2013) - Ans.
 Indeed the development in the field of information and communication technology has been very remarkable.
 Information and communication technology has facilitated the spread of production of services across the globe.
 Telecommunication facilities like telephone, mobile phones and fax are used to contact one another around the world, to access information instantly and to communicate from remote areas.
-It is globalisation, which has created new opportunities for companies providing services, especially that
+It is globalisation, which has created new opportunities for companies providing services, especially that involving information technology.
+Call centres across the country are an example.
+Not only that, a number of other services like data entry, accounting and other administrative tasks is now being done cheaply in India and are exported to the developed countries.

-- 25. How has liberalisation and foreign direct investment brought quantum jump in automobile industry in India?
+- 43. How has liberalisation and foreign direct investment brought quantum jump in automobile industry in India?
 Explain.
 (CBSE 2016) - Ans.
 Liberalisation of trade and investment policies have made foreign trade and investment easier.
 Earlier, several developing countries had placed barriers and restrictions on imports and investments from abroad to protect domestic production.
 However, to improve the quality of domestic goods, these countries have removed the barriers.
 Two decades back in India, only fiat and Ambassador were seen on the roads, however, after the adopting the policy of liberalisation in 1991, cars of almost every top brand in the world is common in India.
 Ford Motors came to India in 1995 and spent ₹ 1700 crore to set up a large plant near Chennai.
 This was done in collaboration with Mahindra and Mahindra, a major Indian manufacturer of jeeps and trucks.
-By the year 2017, Ford Motors was selling 88,000 cars in the Indian markets, while another 1,81,000 cars were exported from India to South Africa, Mexico, Brazil and United States of - 26.
-Read the extract and answer the questions that follow:
+By the year 2017, Ford Motors was selling 88,000 cars in the Indian markets, while another 1,81,000 cars were exported from India to South Africa, Mexico, Brazil and United States of - 44.
+How do multinational corporations (MNCs) interlink production across countries?
+Explain with examples.
+(CBSE 2023) - Ans.
+MNCs establish interconnected production networks across various nations by creating manufacturing facilities, collaborating with local enterprises, and acquiring domestic firms.
+They also engage local producers for orders and market their products under proprietary brand names.
+MNCs have the capability to directly establish factories and offices in foreign territories.
+They may form joint ventures with local businesses for production purposes and utilise local suppliers for their needs.
+Additionally, they can acquire local companies to enhance their production capabilities.
+A pertinent example is Cargill Foods, a US-based MNC, which has acquired smaller Indian firms such as Parekh Foods.
+MNCs can also commission production from smaller manufacturers in different countries, including items like garments, footwear, and sports equipment.
+They can procure mass-produced goods from local industries and market them under their own brand names in international markets.